Bottom Line

 While it does support HDR (High Dynamic Range) with VESA’s DisplayHDR 400 certification, its peak brightness of 450-nits and static contrast ratio, which varies between 700:1 to 1000:1 (depending on a particular unit of the monitor) deliver an overall underwhelming HDR viewing experience.

-Some HDR content will look a bit better, but without local dimming, you can’t experience a ‘true’ HDR picture on an LED-backlit monitor.
+Some HDR content will look a bit better, but without full-array local dimming, you can’t experience a ‘true’ HDR picture on an LED-backlit monitor.

 At any rate, HDR is not really what the LG 38GL950G is focused on.